What do Niche Hunter's filters mean?

-By clicking on one of the circular flags, for either the US, Canada, Germany, France or the UK, you will bring up search results that are specific to that market.
+By clicking on the down arrow to the right of the US flag (the default setting for Marketplace), you will see the other Marketplace options: Canada, Germany, France or the UK; checking the circle to the left of your country of choice will bring up search results that are specific to that market.

 And again, like the Database, your next filter option in Niche Hunter is 'Categories'.

-By clicking on the grey button on the slider to the left of each parent category, it will turn the slider orange and Niche Hunter will search for niches in that Category.
+By checking the box to the left of each parent category you want to include in your search results, Niche Hunter will search for niches in that Category.

 And you're not limited to one category...NH allows you to search for niches in as many of the parent categories Jungle Scout supports as you want.
 It's completely up to you! :)